Tower Hamlets Engineers: Rhine crossing

 Later in the campaign, 18th GHQTRE was involved in bridging operations after the assault crossing of the Rhine (Operation Plunder).
 It was given the task of building a Class 9 Folding Boat Equipment (FBE) bridge for XXX Corps codenamed 'Waterloo' immediately after the assault on the night of 23/24 March.
-The original site was near Rees, but this had not been cleared by morning and on 24 March all that could be done was some work on the approaches and to send an officer's patrol across to reconnoitre the proposed exits.
-Next morning it was decided to move the bridge to a site downstream near Honnopel.
+The original site was near Rees, but this had not been cleared by the morning and on 24 March all that could be done was some work on the approaches and to send an officer's patrol across to reconnoitre the proposed exits.
+Next morning, it was decided to move the bridge to a site downstream near Honnopel.
 Work started at 09.30 on 25 March, shielded by a smokescreen, and the bridge opened for traffic at midnight.
-Shortly before this, a low-flying German aircraft attacked 213rd Field Company working on the far side of the bridge, but was driven off.
+Shortly before this, a low-flying German aircraft attacked 213th Field Company working on the far side of the bridge, but was driven off.

 Once the bridges were in place, the RE had to provide protection for them.
 In conjunction with the Royal Navy, they constructed booms across the river to prevent the enemy floating boats or mines downstream to damage the bridges.
 In XXX Corps' sector, 18th GHQTRE was instructed to build two 'Arrow' booms devised by the engineers of US Seventh Army.
 However, the RE had problems with this design, and instead stretched one of steel wire rope and Jerricans across the river well upstream of Rees.